aimms/user-guide/aimms-ide/GUROBI/General/GUROBI_General_-_Write_Parameter_File.rst

-The parameters are printed using the Gurobi C API names as can be found in the:ref:`GUROBI_AIMMS_to_GUROBI_Mapping`  from AIMMS option names to Gurobi parameter names.
+The parameters are printed using the Gurobi C API names as can be found in the:ref:`AIMMS_to_GUROBI_Mapping` from AIMMS option names to Gurobi parameter names.